hoffmakl/academic-kickstart/content/blog/blog_mayupdate.md

 11:00AM - This week’s meeting is pretty straightforward.
 We discuss how we can improve one of the neurologist’s National Institute of Health grants from a statistics standpoint.
 The statistical methods for this project can get complicated, in part because we are looking at the brain scans of women in different stages of menopause over time, and we have to consider age as a confounding factor.
 We want to convey to the reviewers of our grant how we plan to do this.
 Since this is a methods-focused meeting, I mostly listen and take notes along with two neurology research coordinators that also attend these weekly meetings.
 When the meeting concludes I have for less work than usual - I only need to make a few graphs representing our study design and past results for inclusion to the grant.

 12:00PM - I head to lunch with a group of coworkers.
 They have gotten food from a nearby salad place, and we sit in one of our favorite buildings on campus and eat together.
 Our jokes oscillate from incredibly nerdy to pretty stupid.
+One of my coworkers points out that our hair is styled the same way for the third day in a row.

 ![Alt Text](https://raw.githubusercontent.com/hoffmakl/khoffman_website/master/content/blog/katalan.gif)